 On one aspect of creativity, most researchers agree.
 It is something called “divergent thinking”: the ability to explore many different avenues and solutions to a problem in a spontaneous and non-orderly fashion.
 “Convergent thinking,” by contrast, is the more logical and orderly step-by-step approach to the problem.

-Lightman writes beautifully about our existence in the vacuous unknowable and how to find meaning in an uncertain universe.
-With each work he ambles through different questions and builds on previous knowledge.
-His work is a joy to read and a comfort to know.1
+Lightman writes equally beautifully about our existence in the vacuous unknowable and how to find meaning in an uncertain universe.
+With each work he ambles through different questions but all reflect a desire to enlighten.
+His work is a joy to read and a comfort to know.2